Updated October 26, 2024

 How Cybersecurity Assessments and Pen Testing Support 510(k) Submissions

-After an initial assessment, pen testing, and strategy development, you’ll be able to resubmit your 510(k) with confidence.
+After an initial assessment, pen testing, and strategy development, you can resubmit your 510(k) with confidence.
 But your commitment to cybersecurity doesn’t stop there.
 You should do regular vulnerability assessments and pen tests, as they will keep you in compliance with the FDA’s protocols.

 If you need help with a 510(k) submission or resubmission, we can help.
 We’re medical device security experts.
 Get started by scheduling a discovery call today.